kserve/modelmesh-runtime-adapter/README.md

 This repo contains the unified puller/runtime-adapter image of the sidecar containers which run in the ModelMesh Serving model server Pods.
-Take a look at the main [modelmesh-serving](https://github.com/kserve/modelmesh-serving) repo for more details.
+Take a look at the main [ModelMesh Serving](https://github.com/kserve/modelmesh-serving) repo for more details.

 Logical subcomponents within the image: